Why Do I Still Get My Period On Birth Control? | Clear Facts Explained

 The Influence of Stress and Lifestyle Factors

-Sleep deprivation, poor diet, excessive exercise, smoking, and alcohol consumption can also affect hormone metabolism and stability.
-These factors might contribute to breakthrough bleeding episodes even if you’re perfectly consistent with your contraceptive method.
+Sleep deprivation, poor diet, excessive exercise, smoking, and alcohol consumption can also affect overall hormonal health and day-to-day consistency with contraception.
+These factors might contribute to breakthrough bleeding episodes even if you are mostly consistent with your contraceptive method.

-Maintaining healthy habits supports steady hormone levels and reduces unexpected spotting or breakthrough bleeds while using birth control.
+Maintaining healthy habits supports steadier routines and may reduce unexpected spotting or breakthrough bleeds while using birth control.

 The Importance of Consistent Use for Regulating Bleeding